Phone and web companies race to reconnect quake-hit Nepal

 “They look like beach balls,” said the WFP’s Mariko Hall, describing them as “inflatable, light and quick to deploy”.
 They work like a wifi network, providing an internet connection to teams in remote areas where existing signals are down.

-The teams can then collect, upload and analyse data on deaths, disease and damage to buildings, with help from teams operating remotely, enabling fast response techniques unthinkable a decade ago.
+The teams can then collect, upload and analyze data on deaths, disease and damage to buildings, with help from teams operating remotely, enabling fast response techniques unthinkable a decade ago.

 Phone lines get congested when disasters strike, so response teams in Nepal have a tactic of “text not talk”.
 Using the beach balls, they can also email, which is quicker than trying to get a call or SMS through a clogged network.